VivekAChawla/AE-NI-Gradient-Library-Workflow/README.md

         Evaluates how the choice of initial grid spacing influences time, uncertainty, and convergence.

     4. Local Safe-Zone Definition and Meta-Grid Simulation

-        Implements “safe zones’’ to restrict indentation to regions with acceptable uncertainty or composition.
+        Implements “safe zones” to restrict indentation to regions with acceptable uncertainty or composition.

         Runs meta-grid simulations to compare exploration vs. exploitation balance under cost constraints.